Cyclones BOB 03 and Yemyin

-Deep Depression BOB 03 and Cyclonic Storm Yemyin (JTWC designation: 03B) were a pair of deadly tropical cyclones that made landfalls on India and Pakistan in June 2007.
+Deep Depression BOB 03 and Cyclonic Storm Yemyin (Note: The name Yemyin (Burmese: ရေမြင်း; [jè.mjɪ́ɴ]) was contributed by Myanmar and means "hippopotamus" in Burmese.)
+(JTWC designation: 03B) were a pair of deadly tropical cyclones that made landfalls on India and Pakistan in June 2007.
 The Pakistan Meteorological Department referred to both as Tropical Cyclone 03B, naming it "Tropical Cyclone Yemyin".
 At the time, the official WMO body responsible for tropical cyclones in the Arabian Sea, the India Meteorological Department (IMD), did not name them.
 However, the IMD reassessed the second system to have reached cyclonic storm strength, and retroactively named it Yemyin.

 Throughout three countries, 983 people were killed: 730 in Pakistan, 140 in India, and 113 in Afghanistan.
 In all, the storms wrought roughly $2.1 billion in damage in India and Pakistan.